 What Do Smart Homes Do?

 Although smart homes have gone through a recent popularity boost, the concept of them is new.
-In 1975, a Scottish company developed a system called X10 that allowed people to connect compatible devices over a home’s electrical wires so those items could communicate with each other.
+In 1975, a Scottish company developed a system called X10.
+It allowed people to connect compatible devices over a home’s electrical wires so those items could communicate with each other.
 People used transmitter devices like keypads and remote controls to send commands to the devices.

 Today’s smart homes work on the same principle, but typically use radio waves — such as Bluetooth and Wi-Fi — for that communication aspect.
 These gadgets are taking off.
 Recent research shows more than one-quarter of Americans have at least three smart home devices.